kyladev/Kpx-main/README.md

 - **Bad file loading timing**: May cause pages to break on the client side.
 This usually does not occur but is a potential issue.

-- **Custom colors**: I just haven't fixed them yet, this will be done soon.

 ---

 ## Setup